foundry-rs/book/src/forge/gas-snapshots.md

 ERC20Test:testTransferFrom() (gas: 84152)
 ```

-If you would like to speficy a different output file, run `forge snapshot --snap <FILE_NAME>`.
+If you would like to specify a different output file, run `forge snapshot --snap <FILE_NAME>`.

 ### Gas Comparison